 So here’s the thing: we have secrets about Las Vegas clubs.
 Quite a few, actually, and right now, we’re going to share our favorite and most shocking ones with you.
 Because well, we’re nice like that. 🙂

 And also because we’re on a mission to share our inside club knowledge so that you can have the best Vegas experience possible.
-Even if you think you know everything there is to know about the club scene in Sin City, we’re pretty sure you’re going to be in for a surprise or two!
+So even if you think you know everything there is to know about the club scene in Sin City, we’re pretty sure you’re going to be in for a surprise or two!

 #1 Secrets Of Las Vegas Clubs: The Bathroom Attendant